Markov Kernels Local Aggregation for Noise Vanishing Distribution Sampling: Numerical Examples

 \section{Numerical Examples}

-In this section, we consider three general state space examples in which the distribution of interest can be seen as sparse and filamentary.
-We assume that a collection of $n$ Metropolis-Hastings kernels $P_1,\ldots,P_n$ is available.
-Indeed, since the full conditional distributions of the models considered here are not straightforward, a Gibbs sampler cannot be implemented.
-With some abuse of notations, we will keep the acronym RSGS to refer to the algorithm which is sometimes known as ``Metropolis-within-Gibbs''.
-For each example, we clearly define the collection of available kernels and the weight function $\omega:\Xset\to(0,1)^n$ used by the locally informed algorithms.
-Due to the symmetry of the models, the weight function for the RSGS algorithm is set as $\omegac:\propto(1,1,\cdots,1)$.
+In this section, we consider three sampling problems defined on general state spaces.
+For each, the bulk of the probability mass of the distribution of interest displays sparse and manifold-like features.
+Since the full conditional distributions of the models considered are not straightforward, a Gibbs sampler cannot be implemented.
+With some abuse of notations, we will keep the random-scan terminology to refer to the algorithm which is usually known as Metropolis-within-Gibbs with state-independent selection weight.
+Our goal is to compare such a random-scan procedure with a corresponding locally-weighted one.
+In all examples, we will consider mixing a collection of proposal kernels rather than $\pi$-reversible kernels directly, hence the locally-weighted procedure will be as specified at Algorithm \ref{alg2}.
+For each example, we specify the collection of proposal kernels $Q_1,Q_2,\ldots,Q_n$, the random-scan weight $\omega\in\Delta_{n-1}$ and the weight function $\varpi:\Xset\to \Delta_{n-1}$ used by the locally-weighted algorithm.
+When constructing a reasonable weight function is too involved, we use the technique detailed in Section \ref{sec5:weightfunction} to estimate the local weights, on the fly.

-The non locally informed algorithm (RSGS) is compared with the two locally informed Markov algorithms (Alg. \ref{alg1} or Alg. \ref{alg2}).
-The two strategies (\ie locally informed or not) are compared according to their time to convergence conditionally to some initial distribution $\mu_0$ (\ie in transient regime) and their asymptotic efficiency (\ie in stationary regime) through the asymptotic variance of the empirical average of some test functions obtained using the sample path of Markov chains started at stationarity.
-More precisely, \begin{itemize} \item The convergence in distribution is assessed by estimating the Kullback-Leibler divergence (KL) between $\pi$ and $p_t$, the Markov chain distribution at iteration $t$, conditionally on $\mu_0$.
-The KL divergence is estimated using a nearest neighbor entropy estimator, developed in \cite{chauveau2013smoothness} and \cite{chauveau2013simulation}. \item The asymptotic variances are estimated by simulating a large number of i.i.d. estimators of $\pi f\rightsquigarrow\{\widehat{\pi f}\}_1,\{\widehat{\pi f}\}_2,\cdots$ each obtained through the simulation of a Markov chain trajectory started at stationary for $T$ iterations.
-The asymptotic variance $\sigma_f$ is thus estimated by
+Random-scan and locally-weighted strategies are compared according to their time to convergence from some initial distribution $\pi_0$ as well as through the asymptotic variance of the empirical average of some test functions over the sample path of both Markov chains, started at stationarity.
+More precisely: \begin{itemize} \item The convergence in distribution is assessed by estimating the Kullback-Leibler divergence (KL) between $\pi$ and $\pi_0 P^t$, that is the distribution of the Markov chain after $t$ transitions and started at $\pi_0$.
+The KL divergence is estimated using a nearest neighbor entropy estimator, developed in \cite{chauveau2013smoothness} and \cite{chauveau2020entropy}. \item The asymptotic variance of a Markov chain $P$ used to estimate $\pi f$ is estimated by simulating a population of MCMC estimators of $\{\widehat{\pi f}\}_1,\{\widehat{\pi f}\}_2,\ldots$ obtained through the simulation in parallel of i.i.d.
+Markov chains started at $\pi$ when possible, or from a proxy of $\pi$ otherwise, for $T$ iterations.
+The time horizon $T$ is problem specific and is set large enough so that the MCMC estimators reach their asymptotic normal regime.
+The asymptotic variance $\var(P,f)$ is thus estimated by